Melania Trump Parody Stars Laura Benanti As The First Lady Singing ‘Beauty & The Beast’ Tune On ‘Late Show’

-Broadway actress Laura Benanti starred in a Melania Trump parody, her final for The Late Show with Stephen Colbert, where she sang a message of love to her New York City home to the tune of a song called “Belle” from the musical Beauty and the Beast.
-The actress has performed as the outgoing First Lady throughout the four years of the Trump administration.
-As her husband exits the White House as president on January 20, the parody dug deep into Mrs. Trump’s plans for her life beyond Washington and how New Yorkers really feel about her family.
+Broadway actress Laura Benanti starred in a Melania Trump parody, her final for The Late Show with Stephen Colbert, where she sang a message of love to her New York City home in the tune of a song called “Belle” from the musical Beauty and the Beast.
+The actress has performed on the program as the outgoing First Lady throughout the Trump administration’s four years.
+As Donald Trump exits the White House on January 20, the parody dug deep into Mrs. Trump’s plans for her life beyond Washington and how New Yorkers really feel about her family.

-Dressed as Melania in with her hair formed into perfect waves, a white dress with a blue overcoat atop it, similar to the one Mrs. Trump wore at her husband’s 2017 inauguration, Laura danced around Times Square in New York as she spoke the following words prior to performing her tune.
+Benanti dressed as Melania in a white dress with a blue overcoat atop it, similar to the one Mrs. Trump wore at her husband’s 2017 inauguration, with her hair formed into perfect waves.
+She danced around Times Square in New York City for the performance.

 In character as Melania, the performer said she had served in the White House, but all good things must come to an end.
-The actress claimed that the tragic events of the last couple of weeks as well as all of the ones from all of the years before had made Mrs. Trump realize she had to think long and hard about what she should do next.
+The actress claimed that the tragic events of the last couple of weeks along with those from the years before had made Mrs. Trump realize she had to think long and hard about what she should do next.

-She looked off-camera and as the first lady, said that she was ditching that loser and moving back to New York.
+She looked off-camera, and as the first lady said that she was ditching that loser and moving back to New York.

-Laura teased her appearance in a Twitter post seen here, where she posed with Elmo in front of the TKTS booth in Times Square.
+Benanti teased her appearance in a Twitter post seen here, where she posed with Elmo in front of the TKTS booth in Times Square.

 As the Broadway superstar walked down the street, she claimed it felt so good to be in NYC, “the be-bestest city on earth.
 The huge apple, the city that never sleeps with the porn star that lies to you about it.
 Being here makes me feel… which is something I don’t normally do.”

 She broke into song as she encountered Elmo, a pizza delivery guy, construction worker, and sketch artist.
-These characters shared their negative feelings about her clan to her face to which she responded they were colorful characters with “local expressions.”
+These characters shared their negative feelings about her clan to her face, which she responded to by saying they were colorful characters with “local expressions.”

 At the close of the parody, when Melania realized that New York no longer wanted her as one of their residents, she sang, “Will I have to move back with my husband, who I loathe?”

-Laura said of New York as Mrs. Trump as she walked out of the crossroads of the world, “forget this place, the restaurants are all closed anyway.”
+As she walked out of the crossroads of the world, Benanti said she would “forget this place, the restaurants are all closed anyway.”

 Late-Show viewers found the bit to be hilarious.